Barbie History: The Real Story Behind the Original Barbie

 But the design needed work.
 Lilli was overtly sexual and made of hard plastic; Handler wanted something softer in both look and feel.
 However, with her blonde ponytail tied with a black wire, her full lips painted into a pert red Cupid's bow, long swanlike neck, and pierced ears, Bild-Lilli was a terrific starting point for Handler's dream design.

 It took three years to get Barbie Teenage Fashion Model ready for her debut.

 A special powdered form of polyvinyl chloride (PVC) was created by organic chemists at B.F.
 Goodrich, which was able to successfully handle the detailed rotation molds required for the doll.
 Barbie had to bake in a special hot air oven, a design so new the factories had to go through much trial and error to get it right.

 Bud Westmore was hired to design Barbie's face.
-Westmore, a makeup artist, had many credits to his name including Alfred Hitchcock Presents.
-He modified Lilli's blatantly sexy style into a softer look, and rooted Barbie's hair.
+Westmore, a makeup artist, had many credits to his name, including Alfred Hitchcock Presents.
+He modified Lilli's blatantly sexy style into a softer look, and he rooted Barbie's hair.